-Today, January 28, is Data Privacy Day, the annual, multinational event in which governments, companies, and schools can inform the public about how to protect their privacy online.
+Today, January 24, marks the beginning of what we are calling Data Privacy Week—an extended observation of Data Privacy Day, which is the annual, multinational event in which governments, companies, and schools can inform the public about how to protect their privacy online.

-While we at Malwarebytes Labs appreciate this calendar reminder to address data privacy head-on, the truth is that data privacy is not a 24-hour talking point—it is a discussion that has evolved for years, shaped by public opinion, corporate mishap, Congressional inquiry, and an increasingly-hungry online advertising regime that hoovers up the data of non-suspecting Internet users every day.
+While we at Malwarebytes Labs appreciate this calendar reminder to address data privacy head-on, the truth is that data privacy is not a 24-hour talking point (or even a week-long talking point)—it is a discussion that has evolved for years, shaped by public opinion, corporate mishap, Congressional inquiry, and an increasingly-hungry online advertising regime that hoovers up the data of non-suspecting Internet users every day.
 And that’s not even mentioning the influence of threat actors.

 The good news is that there are many ways that users can reclaim their privacy online, depending on what they hope to defend.
 For users who want to prevent their personally identifiable information from ending up in the hands of thieves, there are best practices in avoiding malicious links and emails.
 For users who want to hide their activity from their Internet Service Provider, VPNs can encrypt and obscure their traffic.
 For users who want to prevent online ads from following them across the Internet, a variety of browser plug-ins provide strong guardrails against this activity, and several privacy-forward web browsers include similar features by default.
 And for those who want to keep their private searches private, there are services online that do not use search data to serve up ads.
 Instead, they simply give users what they want: answers.

-Today, as Malwarebytes commemorates Data Privacy Day, so, too, do many others.
+This week, as Malwarebytes begins to commemorate Data Privacy Day, so, too, will many others.
 First conceived in 2007 by the Council of Europe (as National Data Protection Day), the United States later adopted this annual public awareness campaign in 2009.
 It is now observed in Canada, Israel, and 47 other countries.

 Importantly, Data Privacy Day serves as a reminder that data privacy should be a right, exercisable by all.
 It is not reserved for people who have something to hide.
 It is not a sole function for covering up wrong-doing.